yersinx/yersinx/README.md

 - 👋 Hi, I’m Paulina
-- 👀 I’m interested in microbiology, food and sport
+- 👀 I’m working as a software tester in gaming industry.
+I'm having a lot of fun and learning amazing things.
+Currently I'm learning HTML, CSS
-- 🌱 I’m currently learning software testing
+- 🌱 I’m interested in microbiology, food and sport
 - 📫 How to reach me?
 I'm on dark side of the moon

 <!---